webplatform/docs/svg/tutorials/smarter_svg_graphics/index.md

 [[Image:svg_gfx_tileRectBlack.png|100px]]

-A ''tileSquare'' object duplicates the underlying graphic and uses a
-'''transform''' to move it below the original to form a 10&times;10
+A ''tileSquare'' object duplicates the underlying graphic and uses a [[svg/attributes/transform|'''transform''']] to move it below the original to form a 10&times;10 square:
-square:

 <syntaxhighlight lang="xml">
 <g id="tileSquare">